openedx/frontend-app-gradebook/documentation/testing/smoke-test.md

     - Click the "Bulk Management" button.
 This downloads existing student/assignment info.
     - [ ] Open the downloaded CSV and verify that students and assignments in the file match applied filters/searches.
     - Add values in the "new_override-{subsection-short-id}" columns for student grades to be overridden and save the CSV file.
-    - Click the "Bulk Management" tab to show the Bulk Management window.
+    - [ ] Clicking the "Bulk Management" tab shows the Bulk Management page
+    - [ ] Bulk Management history table appears with columns: Gradebook, Download Summary, Who, When
+    - [ ] Previous Bulk Management imports (if applicable) appear in the table
     - Click the "Import Grades" button and select the modified CSV file.
     - [ ] Verify that the "CSV processing" banner appears.
     - Wait a few minutes for processing to complete and reload the page.